Consumer Medicine Information

-If you do not drink enough water while taking Noten, you may feel faint, lightheaded
+If you do not drink enough water you may feel faint, lightheaded or sick.
+The recommended

-healthy minimum water intake is 6 - 8 glasses daily.
+healthy minimum water intake is 6 to 8 glasses a day.

-If you have to have any medical tests while you are taking Noten, tell your doctor that you are taking this medicine.
+If you have to have any medical tests, tell your doctor that you are taking this medicine.